lilith218/CSB/README.md

     runner --> report
 ```

+## Project Goals

+In CSB, auto-generated benchmarks simulate the system call paths of real applications.
+The goal is to investigate kernel scalability as the number of application instances increases.
+We evaluate whether application performance, as simulated by these benchmarks, degrades as we increase the number of instances, whether they run inside containers or on bare metal.

 ## Getting started

 A good place to start is to try to run a dummy benchmark.
 Read [bm-runner][]